gallenc/solent2Public/README.md

 You will also notice that many of the projects in this repo have a .gitignore file.
 This tells git to ignore certain directories or files when committing changes.
+.gitignore files inherit from .gitignore files further up the class path.
+This allows you to have a generic .gitignore and a more specific one in a nested folder to specify project specific files you don't want to check in in.

 It is VERY important to ensure that, in particular 'target', directories are NOT checked into git as this would fill your repository up with unnecessary class and jar files.

 You should also ensure that in most cases IDE specific sub folders and files are not checked in to git as this will cause confusion if you change or upgrade your IDE.
 Your ide will read the maven pom.xml file and recreate these folders locally if necessary.

+The example [.gitignore](../master/.gitignore)  should be suitable for most purposes and should be copied into the top level of your git repository.

 ### Syncing with the upstream repo
 I will be adding stuff to the upstream repo each week and you should be able to pull these into your local repo using the procedure described below.